-The Victorian Government is currently reviewing our Residential Tenancies Act (RTA), which controls safety, security and privacy for 1.2 million people across the state.
+The Victorian Government is currently reviewing our Residential Tenancies Act (RTA), which controls safety, security and privacy for over 1.5 million people across the state.

 The number of households renting in Victoria has increased from 389,000 to 526,000 in just fifteen years.
 Due to our affordable housing crisis, more people are renting for more of their lives.

 There is also a real risk we could still see consumer protections for tenants weakened.
 If this happens, more vulnerable tenants will be the ones hit hardest.